Submitting a Claim? Read This First

 Things you should know BEFORE you submit your claim

-You’re probably reading this because you recently suffered some kind of loss to one of your vehicles, your home or your business.
-And you’re wondering …
+You’re probably reading this because you recently suffered an accident to one of your vehicles, your home, or your business.
+Now you’re wondering …

 - Should I submit a claim to my insurance company or not?

 - Will my price go up… and if so, by how much?

 - Can my policy be cancelled, and what happens when it is?

 Those are very important questions.
 And while every situation is different, Leibel Insurance Group can provide you with information to help guide you to your answers.
 But, admittedly, you can’t get a specific answer to your specific situation in this report.

 First, there are many factors that determine the true impact of a claim on your policy.